-The Norfolk Computing Hub is one of the national hubs established by The National Centre for Computing Education (NCCE).
+The Norfolk and Suffolk Computing Hub is one of the national hubs established by The National Centre for Computing Education (NCCE).
 The NCCE is funded by the Department for Education and marks a significant investment in improving the provision of computing education in England.

 Adam Gibson is an experienced teacher of computer science

-having delivered the subject at A level for almost 25 years,
+having delivered the subject at A Level for almost 25 years,